thecuriousbig/svelte-tailwind-typescript/README.md

 You can run the newly built app with `npm run start`.
 This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).

+## Pre-commit lint

+This project use `husky` and `lint-staged` to perform pre-commit hooks and lint files before commit.
+You can custom hooks by edit `.husky/pre-commit` files

 ## Single-page app mode